Hipnosis183/mongoose-fuzzy-search/README.md

 ## Working with pre-existing data

 The plugin creates indexes for the selected fields.
-In the below example the new indexes will be `firstName_fuzzy` and `lastName_fuzzy`.
-Also, each document will have the fields `firstName_fuzzy`[String] and `lastName_fuzzy`[String].
+In the below example the new indexes will be `firstName` and `lastName`.
+Also, each document will have the fields `firstName`[String] and `lastName`[String] inside the `fuzzy` object.
 These arrays will contain the anagrams for the selected fields.

 ```javascript
 const mongoose_fuzzy_searching = require('mongoose-fuzzy-searching');